andrea-e-c/irs-doc-webscraper/README.txt

 Make sure you are in the "pinwheel" directory.
 Open the file named "irsFormSearch.py".
 Run the file.
-You will be prompted in the command linee to enter your search list.
+You will be prompted in the command line to enter your search list.
 Please input the names of the forms you would like to search for, separated by a comma and then a space.
     * Ex: Form W-2, Form 1099-A
 The program will crawl the IRS Prior Year website and output a CSV of all the returned search data.